kelvinbrinham/StrategyBacktest/README.md

 The backtest includes flat-rate transaction costs and includes a variable risk free rate.
 The risk-free rate is not yet involved in shorting but only in the calculation of Sharpe ratio!

+I note a few points:

+- Only whole shares are used (but this can be easily changed in the Portfolio class).
+- ...

 ## Installation

 To install this package, clone the repository and set up a virtual poetry environment according to the `pyproject.toml` file.
 Then, run `poetry install` to install the dependencies.